This is by far my absolute FAVORITE gluten-free bread recipe.

 This bread costs just a fraction of that to make and tastes a million times better.
 That’s just the best win-win situation possible, right?

-As a heads up, gluten-free bread-making, if you haven’t given it a go yet, is SO different from regular bread-making.
+Making gluten-free bread, if you haven’t given it a go yet, is SO different from regular bread-making.

 Think of it more like making muffins.